Cantilever: Microcantilever

 Cantilevered beams are the most ubiquitous structures in the field of microelectromechanical systems (MEMS).
 An early example of a MEMS cantilever is the Resonistor, an electromechanical monolithic resonator.
 MEMS cantilevers are commonly fabricated from silicon (Si), silicon nitride (Si_{3}N_{4}), or polymers.

 The fabrication process typically involves undercutting the cantilever structure to release it, often with an anisotropic wet or dry etching technique.
 Without cantilever transducers, atomic force microscopy would not be possible.

 A large number of research groups are attempting to develop cantilever arrays as biosensors for medical diagnostic applications.
 MEMS cantilevers are also finding application as radio frequency filters and resonators.

-The MEMS cantilevers are commonly made as unimorphs or bimorphs.
+Types of MEMS cantilevers include unimorphs and bimorphs.

-Two equations are key to understanding the behavior of MEMS cantilevers.

-The first is Stoney's formula, which relates cantilever end deflection δ to applied stress σ: